25 Incredibly Nostalgic 90s Toys & Where You Can Buy Them

 If you’re wondering what Lonnie Johnson is up to today, he’s still researching and inventing with efforts to make solar power more affordable.

-However, regarding the toy itself, If you owned one of these back in the day, you definitely knew better than to let your parents catch you playing with these inside the house with your friends or siblings.
+If you owned one of these back in the day, you definitely knew better than to let your parents catch you playing with these inside the house with your friends or siblings.
 Just like Nerf guns, water guns also received noticeable upgrades in the 90s toy craze.

 Monster In My Pocket, 1989

-Before there was Pokemon, there was Monster in My Pocket.
+Before there was Pokémon, there was Monster in My Pocket.
 Though I don’t remember owning any of these, I still remember the craze over these mini collectibles.
 Collecting all the mythical creatures was all kids could think of the year these ‘pocket-monsters’ first came out.
 Each monster in the collection had a point value, the more colorful the more valuable, but the base colors were yellow, red, orange, green, and purple monsters.

 Floam is sort of the rebel in this list of 90s toys because it was conceived after the concept made its TV appearance on Nickelodeon rather than before.
 90s kids loved slime.

-There is something about kids and sticky stuff that really go together though adults try their best to separate one from the other.
-However, toy manufacturers in the 90s found a way to capitalize on this messy relationship and an entire generation’s worth of putty based products were born.
+There is something about kids and sticky stuff that really go together, though adults try their best to separate one from the other.
+However, toy manufacturers in the 90s found a way to capitalize on this messy relationship and an entire generations worth of putty based products were born.

 If you want to look for them online, check under the arts and crafts sections as most websites don’t categorize them as toys anymore.

-As if regular skipping ropes weren’t enough, this deceptively simple looking toy has been responsible for more broken and sprain ankles and bumped-up foreheads than any other toy in the 90s period.
+As if regular skipping ropes weren’t enough, this deceptively simple looking toy has been responsible for more broken and sprained ankles and bumped-up foreheads than any other toy in the 90s period.
 I owned one for about 3 days before I sprained my left ankle and leaving it in my toy box to gather dust.

 It looks just like a regular skipping rope except it had a rubber ball attached in the middle which slowly increased the momentum of the rope’s speed along with a counter.
 An awesome product that turned kids into fitness nuts thanks to all the advertisement on Nickelodeon, this was a must have in any kids toy collection in the 90s.

-While it worked well on concrete, it wasn’t really good on grass which is why it was a very common scene in the 90s to see kids tripping in parks grounds with a skipping rope.
+While it worked well on concrete, it wasn’t really good on grass which is why it was a very common scene in the 90s to see kids tripping in parks with a skipping rope.

 Creepy Crawlers, 1964